 Recreational harvesters should obtain updated Public or State Shellfish Ground maps at the beginning of each season, as the areas open to harvest change from year to year.
 Maps of designated harvest areas may be downloaded from the DNR website or obtained by calling (843) 953-9854 or writing the Shellfish Management Section, Attn: Ben Dyar, SCDNR, PO Box 12559, Charleston, SC 29422-2559.
 When requesting maps, please specify the location where you wish to harvest, being as detailed as possible.
 Maps for the 2015-16 season will be available by Oct.
 1, 2015.

-Recreational harvesters must have a saltwater recreational fishing license, available at regional DNR offices, at many fishing supply stores, online, and by phone (1-866-714-3611).
+Recreational harvesters must have a saltwater recreational fishing license, available at regional DNR offices, at many fishing supply stores and online.
 To purchase a license online or to find list of license vendors visit DNR online.
 The recreational personal limit is two U.S. bushels of oysters and one half-bushel of clams in any one day, limited to two calendar days per seven-day period.
 There is a maximum possession of three personal limits per boat or vehicle.
 Clams must be at least 1 inch in thickness.